andrewsshughes/SYS-SaaS-CMS/content/faqs/homepage.md

         PDF with an attached Clients in vulnerable circumstances PDF, a sale and purchase PDF, a servicing summary PDF (one per client), and a proposed ongoing schedule PDF (one per household)."
-    - question: Can you update my iBusiness / SalesForce?
+    - question: Can you update my iBusiness / Salesforce?
       answer: "Yes!
-We offer a one-off cost to update your iBusiness/SalesForce records to contain: Individual segmentation (AAA, AA, A), Review months (January-December), All communications (Investor magazines, Birthday
+We offer a one-off cost to update your iBusiness/Salesforce records to contain: Individual segmentation (AAA, AA, A), Review months (January-December), All communications (Investor magazines, Birthday
         cards, Christmas cards, Tax focus cards etc)."